yekrangiariana/un-aligned-hugo/content/posts/2025-11-09-ice-recruitment-ads.md

 style: "2"
 ---

 The style is instantly familiar.
-The thick lines, the heroic poses and the stark, pastel colour palettes all evoke a bygone era of national crisis, a country united against a foreign threat.
+The thick lines, the heroic poses and the stark pastel colour palettes all evoke a bygone era of national crisis, a country united against a foreign threat.

 Though they might be mistaken for relics of the Second World War or fan-made parodies, these are official, contemporary recruitment materials from US Immigration and Customs Enforcement (ICE).